18 Aug Alternative Drug and Alcohol Rehab

 Alternative rehab not only focuses on re-channeling your urge to use through meditation, exercise, and other options, but it focuses on getting you in touch with your spiritual side.
 While faith is important in some programs, administrators do understand that not everyone is faith-based.
 For these individuals, a different approach to spirituality is taken.
 Nature is a great healer and once your mind is clear and free from drugs and alcohol, you can appreciate nature more.
 For many, going into nature or taking a walk through a park work well when temptation knocks.

 Instead of taking that drink or using that drug, alternative rehab teaches you how to use your body to fight through trigger situations and urges to use.
 This means that with certain cravings or temptations, yoga or meditation is the answer.
 When feelings of anger arise from temptation, exercise works well.
-These programs teach you how to use your body to take control over those temptations and turn negative energy into a peaceful calm.
+These programs teach you how to use your body to take control of those temptations and turn negative energy into a peaceful calm.
 It is important for patients to create these calm spaces in their homes once they complete the program.
 It helps to maintain what was learned in treatment and continue to use those lessons at home.

 Some believe that alternative rehab brainwashes patients into believing in higher powers and crazy tactics to prevent them from using.
 This is not always the case.
 It is simply a different approach to traditional 12-step-based programs.
 The high success rate of those leaving alternative programs far surpasses traditional rehab programs.
 While it is not for everyone, alternative rehab works for most without a return inpatient care in the future.
 Consider this as an option, especially if you are not a traditional person.